 Ten years ago my good friends Niranjan and Nimi brought into the world a little baby girl: Nimesha.

-Now she stands on the threshold of a Commitment: On Sunday the 7
+Now she stands on the threshold of a Commitment: On Sunday the 7th of November she takes her confirmation vows.

 And since Religion is itself a deep commitment, a commitment of faith in the face of a disbelieving world, this is the gift I have chosen for her ~a little string of freshwater pearls, and a locket.